Own-Data-Privateer/hoardy-web/tool/README.md

   : disallow overwrites and replacements of any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default;
     `--output` targets that are broken symlinks will be considered to be non-existent and will be replaced;
     when the operation's source is binary-eqivalent to the `--output` target, the operation will be permitted, but the disk write will be reduced to a noop, i.e. the results will be deduplicated;
-    the `dirname` of a source file and the `--to` target directories can be the same, in that case the source file will be renamed to use new `--output` name, though renames that attempt to swap source file names will still fail
+    the `dirname` of a source file and the `--to` target directories can be the same, in that case the source file will be renamed to use new `--output` name, though renames that attempt to swap files will still fail
   - `--latest`
   : replace files under `DESTINATION` with their latest version;
     this is only allowed in combination with `--symlink` at the moment;